8 Ways to Experience the Bay of Fundy

 3. Hike in Fundy National Park

 Stop and stay at Fundy National Park, New Brunswick’s first National Park.
 Running along the perimeter of the Bay of Fundy means beautiful hikes and trails.
-We did a small hike to a waterfall and covered bridge with our short time in the area.
-There is plenty of camping and other unique lodging options that will give you a great homebase for exploring more of the Bay of Fundy.
-Plus the park is the core area for the UNESCO Fundy Biosphere Reserve.
+We took a small hike to a waterfall and covered bridge during our short time in the area.
+There is plenty of camping and other unique lodging options that will give you a great home base for exploring more of the Bay of Fundy.
+Plus, the park is the core area for the UNESCO Fundy Biosphere Reserve.
 UNESCO Biosphere reserves serve as models for demonstrating a balanced relationship between humans and the biosphere.

 More Info: Parks Canada Fundy National Park